-The Board Visibility Settings allow you to control who can access and interact with your board, providing flexibility to either keep your project private or share it publicly.
+The Board Visibility Settings allow you to control who can access and interact with your board, providing flexibility to either keep your project private, share to dedicated guests or share it publicly.

 If you change the visibility to Public, the board becomes accessible to everyone via a public URL.
 However, several restrictions are automatically applied: